The 1937 Wilhelm Gustloff Launch Film: "Mein Schiff"

 Launch of the new Kraft Durch Freude Flagship M.S.
 Wilhelm Gustloff: May 5th, 1937

 Weight: 25,484 GRT (Gross Registered Tons) Length: 208.5 metres (684 feet) Width: 23.5 metres (77 feet) Height: 56 metres (184 feet) keel to masthead Engines: Four 8-cylinder MAN diesel engines Shafts/Props: 2 (“twin-screw”).
 4 blades per prop Horsepower: 9,500 hp Anchors: 3 (1 port, 2 starboard)

 Speed: 15.5 knots (approx. 29 km/h or 18 mph) Range: 12,000 nautical miles @ 15 knots Passengers: 1,463 Crew: 417 Passenger Cabins: 489 (248 two-bed and 241 four-bed) Classes: Only 1 Number of Decks: 8 Deck Space: 5,000 square metres

-Watertight Bulkheads: 12 Plumbing: 50 bathrooms, 100 showers, 145 toilets Lifeboats: 22 Builder: Blohm & Voss, Hamburg Yard #: 511 Owner: Deutsche Arbeitsfront (DAF) - KdF Interior Design: Professor Woldemar Brinkmann, Munich Cost: 25 Million Reichmarks
+Watertight Bulkheads: 12 Plumbing: 50 bathrooms, 100 showers, 145 toilets Lifeboats: 22 - Standard boats capacity of 95 people.
+Builder: Blohm & Voss, Hamburg Yard #: 511 Owner: Deutsche Arbeitsfront (DAF) - KdF Interior Design: Professor Woldemar Brinkmann, Munich Cost: 25 Million Reichmarks

 Die Frau am Werk - June 1937 Article on the launch of the Wilhelm Gustloff